Bernullys/cs50_sql/README.md

                     SQLite can lock a database with this command:
                         BEGING EXCLUSIVE TRANSACTION; This way no one could access to the database because is lock.

+Lecture 6 - Scaling.

+    Scalability us the ability to increase or decrease the capacity of an application or database to meet demand.

+    MySQL.
+        I have to install it with: sudo apt install mysql-server.
+        I can go into mysql enviroment using: sudo mysql.
+        Also I can do: cat /etc/mysql/debian.cnf, and find the debian password and go in with that using: mysql -u debian-sys-maint -p.

+        Commands:
+            SHOW DATABASES; There will be default databases in the server.
+            USE database_name;
+            SHOW TABLES;
+            DESCRIBE `table_name`;

+        Type in the terminal:
+            mysql -u root -h 127.0.0.1 -P 3306 -p (I set a password to enter this way).
+                -u indicates the user.
+We provide the user we want to connect to the database as — root (synonymous with database admin, in this case).
+                127.0.0.1 is the address of local host on the internet (our own computer).
+                3306 is the port we want to connect to, and this is the default port where MySQL is hosted.
+Think of the combination of host and port as the address of the database we are trying to connect to!
+                -p at the end of the command indicates that we want to be prompted for a password when connecting.

+        MySQL does have data types, like INT and VARCHAR but unlike SQLite, it will not allow us to enter data of a different type and try to convert it.

+        Size and Range of numbers we can store in each of the integer types:
+            Data Type   Size(in Bytes)  Minimum Value (signed)  Maximum Value (signed) TYNYINT     1               -128                    127
+            SMALLINT    2               -32768                  32767
+            MEDIUMINT   3               -8388608                8388607
+            INT         4               -2147483648             2147483647
+            BIGINT      8               -2^63                   2^63 -1

+        We can explicity make a data type an unsigned integer by adding the keyword UNSIGNED while creating the integer.

+        Text data types:
+            CHAR(M)
+            VARCHAR(M)
+            TEXT (for large text):
+                TYNYTEXT, TEXT, MEDIUMTEXT, LONGTEXT.
+            BLOB
+            ENUM
+            SET

+        Data types for storing dates and times:
+            DATE, YEAR, TIME(fsp), DATETIME(fsp), TIMESTAMP(fsp).

+        Real Numbers        Size(in Bytes)
+        FLOAT               4
+        DOUBLE PRECISION    8

+        Fixed precision type: With this, we would specify the number of digits in the number to be represented, and the number of digits after the decimal point.
+            Example: DECIMAL(6,3)

+        CREATE DATABASE `database_name`;
+        Creating tables:
+            Example:
+                CREATE TABLE `cards` (
+                    `id` INT AUTO_INCREMENT,
+                    PRIMARY KEY(`id`)
+                );
+            Example:
+                CREATE TABLE `stations` (
+                    `id` INT AUTO_INCREMENT,
+                    `name` VARCHAR(32) NOT NULL UNIQUE,
+                    `line` ENUM('blue', 'green', 'orange', 'red') NOT NULL, PRIMARY KEY(`id`)
+                );
+            Example:
+                CREATE TABLE `swipes` (
+                    `id` INT AUTO_INCREMENT,
+                    `card_id` INT,
+                    `station_id` INT,
+                    `type` ENUM('enter', 'exit', 'deposit') NOT NULL,
+                    `datetime` DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
+                    `amount` DECIMAL(5,2) NOT NULL CHECK(`amount` != 0),
+                    PRIMARY KEY(`id`),
+                    FOREIGN KEY(`station_id`) REFERENCES `stations`(`id`),
+                    FOREIGN KEY(`card_id`) REFERENCES `cards`(`id`)
+                );

+        Altering Tables:
+            Example:
+                ALTER TABLE `stations`
+                MODIFY `line` ENUM('blue', 'green', 'orange', 'red', 'silver') NOT NULL;

+        Store Procedures:
+            Store procedures are a way to automate SQL statements and run them repeatedly.
+            See the hole example and explination at the lecture, to understand better.
+            CREATE PROCEDURE `procedure_name`()
+            BEGIN
+            ...
+            END;

+        Stored Procedures with Parameters:
+            Same here, see the lecture to understand.
+            CREATE PROCEDURE `porcedure_name`(parameters)
+            BEGIN
+            ...
+            END;
+            We can use here:
+                IF; ELSEIF; ELSE
+                LOOP
+                REPEAT
+                WHILE
+                ...